Bottle Typing/Diagnostic Shapes

 information which almost certainly dates the

-catalog to no earlier than 1934 and possibly
+catalog to no earlier than 1934 and probably

 *Authors Note: According to Toulouse (1971) "Owens-Illinois became the sales agent for Libbey in the 1930s, and in 1935 absorbed the company into its own organization."
 This implies that O-I was selling Libbey products prior to being "absorbed" into O-I sometime in 1935.

-Given this, the company (O-I) could have been selling ACL glassware (and bottle) products as early as 1933 and certainly by 1934 when ACL products were being produced...and when Donald Duck was introduced to the public in June of that year.
-This information, in hand with the Prohibition related information described earlier, points to the catalog being most likely being published sometime in 1935.
+Given this, the company (O-I) could have been producing/selling ACL glassware (and bottle) products as early as 1933 and certainly by 1934...and when Donald Duck was introduced to the public in June of that year.
+This information, in hand with the Prohibition related information described earlier, points to the catalog being most likely being published sometime in 1935 and possibly 1936.
+Thanks Bob!

 Another of the great features of this catalog is that it includes scores of art deco type bottles scattered throughout the various bottle types.
 I've used this catalog many times for the conclusive identification of bottles produced during that era by O-I. It also also helped generally date the similar products of other glass companies that emulated the O-I offerings (or vice versa).